 How to Trade Elliott Wave for Beginners

-Before we begin our discussion on how to trade Elliott Wave, let’s set the stage by looking at how the Elliott Wave theory was discovered.
+Before we begin our discussion on how to trade Elliott Wave, let’s learn how the Elliott Wave theory was discovered.
 You will learn why the Elliott wave strategy is so popular today.
-In the 1930 R.N., Elliott set out to try to learn more about the stock market after experiencing some losses in the 1929 stock market crash.
+In the 1930, Ralph Nelson Elliott set out to learn about the stock market after experiencing losses in the 1929 stock market crash.

 Elliott’s discoveries were impressive.
-After careful study of the markets, he began to notice the market had some repeatable patterns and is trading in a series of five and three waves.
-This is why we call it an Elliott wave strategy today.
+After careful study of the markets, he began to notice some repeatable patterns.

-Our team at Trading Strategy Guides adopted the Elliott Wave strategy because it offers us good Elliott Wave entry points.
+Our team at Trading Strategy Guides adopted the Elliott Wave strategy.
+This is because it offers us good Elliott Wave entry points.
 This ultimately leads to superior risk to reward ratio.

-The Elliott wave strategy is similar to a trend following strategy, like the MACD Trend Following Strategy- Simple to learn Trading Strategy.
+The Elliott wave strategy is similar to a trend following strategy.
+Similar to the MACD Trend Following Strategy - Simple to learn Trading Strategy.
 Or another popular strategy, How to Profit from Trading Pullbacks.

-Even though the Elliott Wave strategy is a trend following strategy, we can spot Elliott Wave entry points even on the lower time frames.
-This is because the Elliott Wave theory can be applied to all time frames and to all markets.
+Even though the Elliott Wave strategy is a trend following strategy, we can spot Elliott Wave entry points on the lower time frames.
+This is because this theory can be applied to all time frames and to all markets.
 So, in essence, it is a universal trading strategy.
 Also, read the hidden secrets of moving average.

 Let’s get a little bit deeper into how to trade Elliott Wave and how we can make profits trading.